How Spain could deliver swift savings in Peugeot-Opel deal

 Production at the smallest, PSA's 1950s-era Villaverde plant in Madrid, is running at well below capacity.

 "Workers at Villaverde are worried," one source said.
-"This is a space that is under-utilized."
+"This is a space that is under-utilised."

-The union sources cautioned, however, that nothing was clear cut because Villaverde's productivity per worker was high compared with elsewhere in Europe, and labor costs low.
+The union sources cautioned, however, that nothing was clear cut because Villaverde's productivity per worker was high compared with elsewhere in Europe, and labour costs low.

 When asked whether the plant could be closed after the proposed acquisition of Opel, a source at PSA in Spain said it was too soon to assess the effect of a potential deal.